 The results, published in the April 2007 New England Journal of Medicine, “largely undermined the medical rational for doing angioplasty,” observes Dr. Kenney.
 “But many interventional cardiologists continued to do hundreds of thousands of angioplasties.
 Their rationale was that the procedure was palliative, meaning, it improved blood flow through narrowed sections of arteries, which reduced angina.

 Angioplasty strikes out, again

-According to impeccably designed new research from cardiologists at Imperial College London, angioplasty worked no better than a pretend (or sham) procedure at relieving angina..
+According to impeccably designed new research2 from cardiologists at Imperial College London, angioplasty worked no better than a pretend (or sham) procedure at relieving angina.

 Then, they all were hospitalized for a procedure.
 Half underwent angioplasty.

 The other half got a sham procedure.
-In other words, in this second group their arteries were not opened up and no stents were placed.
-But the research doctors went through the motions of doing the angioplasty procedure so that patients in both groups did not know whether or not they got the stents or their procedure was a sham.
+In other words, in this second group their arteries were not opened up, and no stents were placed.
+But the research doctors went through the motions of doing the angioplasty procedure so that patients in both groups did not know if they got the stents or if their procedure were a sham.

 Six weeks later, there was no difference between the two groups.
 Both reported less chest pain, and both performed better than before on treadmill stress tests.

 “Last nail in the coffin” for angioplasty in stable angina?

 The results shocked the cardiology community.
 In an editorial that accompanied the study titled “Last nail in the coffin for PCI [angioplasty] in stable angina?”
 Dr. Rita Redberg of UC San Francisco and Dr. David Brown of Washington University School of Medicine wrote that “All cardiology guidelines should be revised.”